JorgeChaparroS/chaps-angular-library/projects/chaps-angular-lib/README.md

 ### 0.0.1:
 This is the first library version.
 It includes the components: Alert, Button, Input, Loader, Main-Theme and Paginator and JorgeChaparroCV.

+### 0.0.2:
+Bootstrap was added as a peerdependency.